rhlranjan50/Stocks-App/README.md

 ## GitHub Page Branch
 I have created a seperate GitHub Pages branch.
 However, since I have not used React or Angular or Vue (any such framework that uses Babel or other tools to create a deployment build), the file contents are same.

+## WebSockets & HTTPS Issue
+If a web app is hosted with https certificate, then all the resource requests need to be carried out over a secure channel.
+In case of REST api, the api will have to be hosted on https too.
+Similiarly, for websocket url, the url should have wss:// protocol instead of simple ws://.
+However, for the given url, it seems there is no version deployed or hosted on wss:// protocol.
+Because GitHub pages (<rhlranjan50.github.io/Stocks-App>) host the codebase on https, the Stocks App will hosted on the aforementioned url will not work.
+To demo the code, you will have to download the zip and run index.html locally.

 ## Author
 Rahul Ranjan